 If you believe that you have been harassed, report the harassment immediately.
-The report should be to either: (1) your supervisor, (2) Human Resources, or (3) your department head.
-You may report harassment to Human Resources without first contacting your supervisor.
+In order to report harassment please contact Matt Hawkins, Administrative Services Director at hawkins.matt@polkcountyor.gov or by phone at 503-623-1888.
 The County will take no action against an employee whom in good faith reports harassment to the County or participates in an investigation.
 The County prohibits retaliation of any kind against employees, who, in good faith report harassment and/or discrimination or assist in investigating such complaints.
-If an employee feels he/she has been subjected to any form of retaliation, the employee should report that conduct to his/her immediate supervisor, Human Resources or department head.
+If an employee feels they have been subjected to any form of retaliation, the employee should report that conduct Human Resources.
 The County will attempt to maintain confidentiality, consistent with the County's obligation to conduct an adequate investigation and to take prompt corrective action in response to any harassment or retaliation.